Coordinate descent: Limitations

 Coordinate descent has two problems.
-One of them is having a non-smooth multivariable function.
-The following picture shows that coordinate descent iteration may get stuck at a non-stationary point if the level curves of a function are not smooth.
+One of them is the case of a non-smooth objective function.
+The following picture shows that coordinate descent iteration may get stuck at a non-stationary point if the level curves of the function are not smooth.
 Suppose that the algorithm is at the point (−2, −2); then there are two axis-aligned directions it can consider for taking a step, indicated by the red arrows.
 However, every step along these two directions will increase the objective function's value (assuming a minimization problem), so the algorithm will not take any step, even though both steps together would bring the algorithm closer to the optimum.
-While this example shows that coordinate descent is not necessarily convergent to the optimum, it is possible to show formal convergence under reasonable conditions.
+While this example shows that coordinate descent does not necessarily converge to the optimum, it is possible to show formal convergence under reasonable conditions.

 The other problem is difficulty in parallelism.
 Since the nature of coordinate descent is to cycle through the directions and minimize the objective function with respect to each coordinate direction, coordinate descent is not an obvious candidate for massive parallelism.
 Recent research works have shown that massive parallelism is applicable to coordinate descent by relaxing the change of the objective function with respect to each coordinate direction.